Flying Colors (Robert Ellis Orrall album)

-Flying Colors is a studio album, released in 1992, by American country music artist Robert Ellis Orrall.
+Flying Colors is a studio album by American singer-songwriter Robert Ellis Orrall, released on February 23, 1993 via RCA Records.
 Although it was his fourth studio album overall, it was his first and only solo album of mainstream country music, as opposed to his more rock-oriented albums in the 1980s.
 The tracks "Boom!
 It Was Over", "A Little Bit of Her Love" and "Every Day When I Get Home" were released as singles.

 Although Orrall never recorded a solo album after Flying Colors, he would later team up with Curtis Wright to record one album as the duo Orrall & Wright.
 In addition, Orrall has recorded several albums of indie rock as a member of the band Monkey Bowl.

 Reception

 In his 4.5 star (out of a possible five) star review for allmusic, Roch Parisien said that "[Orrall]'s vocals come across with a throaty, good-nature[d] charm reminiscent of Huey Lewis."
 He went on to say that "if you ever wondered what Huey would sound like with better melodies and a country backing, this disc's for you."